reddit/devvit-fiddlesticks/readme.md

 # ⬤◯ [fiddlesticks](https://reddit.com/r/fiddlesticks)

+any kind of speed game doesn't work well on android? even bug squisher? how can I better unify canvas renderer and elements?

+discovered redis transactions are broken.

 I somehow did way too much upfront work on everything, especially Redis.
 I don't know it was good to get some foundations in but I really didn't like how long it took to get anything drawing and to realize I didn't want to use canvas at all.